JeronimoCampuzanoC/APIassignment2-el-formilador-y-el-regulador/README.md

 python3 -m uvicorn main:app --reload
 ```

-And use streamlit to try the algorithms
+And in another terminal (in the same folder, you must activate the enviroment again)use streamlit to try the algorithms

 ```bash
 streamlit run app.py